- What is the Cancer Drugs Fund (CDF)?

 Recommended for use within the CDF

-If yes to all questions then the committe recommends the drug to enter the CDF.
+If yes to all questions then the committee recommends the drug to enter the CDF.

 Define the nature of clinical uncertainty and its level.
 Indicate research question, required analyses, and number of patients in NHS in England needed to collect data.
 See data collection specification for more information.